In this article

 Turning to the Better Business Bureau, Rise Broadband has held an A-plus rating since 2015.
-Overall, the number of filed complaints is relatively low with only 337 over the past three years.
-Additionally, 360 Rise Broadband customers who left a review gave the provider an average of 3.39 out of 5 stars -- a score that is exceptionally high among internet service providers.
+Overall, the number of filed complaints is relatively low, with less than 60 over the last 12 months.
+Additionally, over 350 Rise Broadband customers who left a review gave the provider an average of 3.78 out of 5 stars, which is exceptionally high among internet service providers.

 Rise Broadband customer service

 When it comes to customer service, Rise Broadband is as accommodating as any provider.
-While its Customer Care line (844-816-9149) is not available on Sundays, it is open 7 a.m. to 6 p.m.
-Mountain time Monday through Friday and 8 a.m. to 5 p.m.
-MT on Saturday.
-Tech Support (877-910-6207), on the other hand, is available seven days a week -- 7 a.m. to 10 p.m.
-MT Monday through Friday and 7 a.m. to 8 p.m.
-MT on Saturday and Sunday.
+While its customer care line (844-816-9149) is not available on Sundays, it is open 9 a.m. to 8 p.m.
+ET Monday through Friday and 10 a.m. to 7 p.m.
+ET on Saturday.
+On the other hand, tech support (877-910-6207) is available seven days a week -- 7 a.m. to midnight ET, Monday through Friday and 9 a.m. to 10 p.m.
+ET on Saturday and Sunday.

-Rise Broadband is also one of the few providers that are accessible by email (see addresses here), which can be convenient if you don't have a pressing concern and don't want to wait on hold.
+Rise Broadband is also one of the few providers accessible by email, which can be convenient if you don't have a pressing concern and don't want to wait on hold.
 Other than email, there's no practical online customer or technical support available.
-There is no live online chat function on the Rise Broadband website, unfortunately, and there's little to no order on the FAQ page, which could make it difficult to quickly find the answers you need.
+There's no live online chat function on the Rise Broadband website, and there's little to no order on the FAQ page, which could make it challenging to find the answers you need quickly.